COVID-19 | Measures implemented in Portugal

-In vehicles with a capacity of 5 passengers or less, they can be fully occupied if they belong to the same household.
+In vehicles with a capacity of 5 seats or less, they can be fully occupied if they belong to the same household.

-If the vehicle has a capacity for more than 5 passengers, its capacity is limited to 2/3 of the total, unless they are part of the same household.
+If the vehicle has a capacity for more than 5 seats, its capacity is limited to 2/3 of the total, unless they are part of the same household.

 - Access to commercial premises and catering and beverage establishments